The National Mental Health Service Planning Framework (NMHSPF) is one of the key initiatives contained in the Fourth national mental health plan

 Text version of structure diagram

-This diagram shows DoHA (Department of Health and Ageing) at the top level.
+This diagram shows DoHA (the then Department of Health and Ageing) at the top level.
 Below DoHA is the Executive Group.
 Below the Executive Group is the Modelling Group.
 Below the Modelling Group are the following:

 - Primary Care/ Community/ Non Hospital Expert Working Group